PrimeLens/Rails5-app-example-with-MVC-and-CRUD/README.md

     $ sudo chmod -R 777 Rails5-app-example-with-MVC-and-CRUD

-Download the gems and start the server
+Download the gems

     $ cd Rails5-app-example-with-MVC-and-CRUD
     $ bundle --without production

+Next do the following which will create db/migrate/schema.rb

+    $ rake db:migrate

+Then start the server

     $ rails server

 Use browser to visit `http://localhost:3000`